 - Get out and look for your pet.
 Animals can get stuck in trees or under houses.

-If you have found a lost or stray pet, please report it on the SCRAPS Lost and Found Pet Reporting page, look on the SCRAPS Lost and Found Pet List, and/or contact SCRAPS or SpokAnimal.
+If you have found a lost or stray pet, please report it on the SCRAPS Lost and Found Pet Reporting page and/or contact SCRAPS.
 A staff member will give you further information on how to proceed.
-Depending on the jurisdiction where the animal was found, you will be instructed on what shelter to take the animal to.
 If you are interested in keeping the animal at your home, information can be taken over the telephone to be posted for owners who are looking for their lost pet.
 You are also encouraged to contact the Spokesman-Review to place a free ad as well as posting on craigslist.